claforte/RayTracingWeekend.jl/README.md

 If you're interested in the performance details and the latest optimizations, please:
 1. participate in this discussion: https://discourse.julialang.org/t/ray-tracing-in-a-week-end-julia-vs-simd-optimized-c
 2. see the git history and comments in `proto.jl`, where I make the latest changes, and will occasionally merge them back in the Pluto notebook.

-# Known issues

-- the negatively scaled sphere has a black halo inside it.
-Maybe numerical inaccuracies cause the rays to stay stuck inside, incorrectly?
-I haven't focused on this issue yet... but if anyone knows how to fix this, please tell me!

 # Competitive Targets: GPSnoopy's ISPC C++ and Vulkan implementations